miralee94/devops22-java/lesson_4/EXERCISE_4.md

 ### Individual `Exercise`

 Take the design from the group and write it as a set of minimal Java code files.
 Ensure you have somewhere used the keywords `extends`, `implements`, `@Override` for inheritance, and `public`, `private` for encapsulation.
-The code should compile (no warnings in editor) but no logic is needed - the methods don't need to *do* anything, no objects need to be instantiated.
+The code should compile (no warnings in editor) but no logic is needed - the methods don't need to *do* anything, no objects need to be instantiated and you can just return default values where necessary.

-Hand in the Java files.

 ## Hand in instructions